martinlejko/hotel_management_system/docs/articles/user-guide.md

 3. Fill in the customer details:
    - First Name (required)
    - Last Name (required)
-   - Email Address
+   - Email Address (required)
    - Phone Number
    - Address information
+   - Date of Birth
 4. Click "Save" to add the customer

-### Finding a Customer
+### Finding / Editing a Customer

 1. Navigate to the Customers section
-2. Use the search box to filter customers by name
+2. Use the header to sort by your liking
-3. Click on a customer to view their details
+3. Click on a customer and follow by clicking the edit button

 ## Reservation Management